 April 11, 1995: The UN Security Council adopts Resolution 984 acknowledging the unilateral pledges by the five nuclear-weapon states not to use or threaten to use nuclear weapons against non-nuclear-weapon states-parties to the NPT.
 The move is seen as a way to win greater support for the possible indefinite extension of the treaty.

 September 24, 1996: The Comprehensive Test Ban Treaty outlawing nuclear explosions is opened for signature.
-The treaty has yet to enter into force because not all of the requisite states, including China, India, Pakistan, and the United States, have ratified it.
+The treaty has yet to enter into force because not all of the requisite states—including China, India, Pakistan, and the United States—have ratified it.
 For more information, see The Comprehensive Test Ban Treaty at a Glance.

-May 22, 2000: The NPT states-parties agree to a 2000 review conference final document that outlines the so-called 13 Steps for progress toward nuclear disarmament, including an “unequivocal undertaking by the nuclear-weapon States to accomplish the total elimination of their nuclear arsenals.”
+May 22, 2000: The NPT states-parties agree to a final document at the sixth review conference that outlines the so-called 13 steps for progress toward nuclear disarmament, including an “unequivocal undertaking by the nuclear-weapon States to accomplish the total elimination of their nuclear arsenals.”

 June 6, 2003: The IAEA issues a report detailing Iranian clandestine nuclear activities that Tehran failed to report to the agency, in violation of its safeguards agreement.